 The Jetbull Sports landing page adopts a black, grey, white and red theme and is professionally put together.
 There is a large sliding graphic illustrating the different games and sports on offer and the current promotions.
-The sportsbook can be accessed on the menu bar at the top of the page and the layout is fairly standardised – sports down the left hand side of the page, live betting in the middle and the bet slip on the right hand side.
+The bookmaker can be accessed on the menu bar at the top of the page and the layout is fairly standardised – sports down the left hand side of the page, live betting in the middle and the bet slip on the right hand side.
 Customers can log in to their accounts in the top right hand corner and can contact live support directly beneath.
 Everything is well designed and the site is intuitive.

-Customers visiting Jetbull from a mobile device will automatically be redirected to a web app where they can access the sportsbook, casino and live casino.
+Customers visiting Jetbull from a mobile device will automatically be redirected to a web app where they can access the bookie, casino and live casino.
 The same colour scheme is used and navigating around the app is easy.

 The Jetbull Sports website can be viewed in six languages – English, German, Russian, Swedish, Spanish & Turkish.
 This is an healthy mix which attracts customers from all over Europe.